Global CucinaGlobal Cucina

 • Adjust the salt according to the salt content of the preserves.

-May these cookies, with their balance of creaminess and crunchiness, accompany special moments, such as Easter, with the sweetness of a recipe made with respect for the ingredients and passion for authentic flavor.
-Enjoy and savor them slowly, as they deserve.
+May these cookies, with their unique blend of creaminess and crunchiness, accompany special moments like Easter, bringing joy and the sweetness of an authentic flavor.
+Enjoy and savor each bite slowly, as they deserve.

 Ago Tanfossi signatureAgo Tanfossi signature